-Quan told me about a bizarre, yet revealing, incident that happened years earlier when Sensei was still teaching his Shotokan karate.
-One night during class he announced that he wanted to pull wrists (arm wrestle) with the "Big Guy," and that he had asked the Big Guy if he could be the head demon over the United States.
+Concerning demons, Quan told me about a truly bizarre incident that occurred years earlier when Sensei was still teaching karate.
+One night he announced that he wanted to pull wrists (arm wrestle) with the Big Guy, and that he had asked the Big Guy if he could be the head demon over the United States.
 If not, could he be the head demon over the East Coast.
-And, if that exalted position was not available to him, could he be the head demon of his home state.
+And if that exalted position was not available to him, could he be the head demon of his home state.
 Barring that, could he at least be the head demon over his home town?

-Quan recalled how he and his fellow students were too dumbfounded by Sensei's confession to know what to think.
+Quan recalled that he and his fellow students were completely dumbfounded by this fantastic story and were at a loss to know what to make it.